Santa Ana Burn Injury Attorney

 - Were appropriate safety precautions taken to avoid burns?
 In the case of electrical burns, this might mean covering or appropriately labeling live wires.
 Workers should store chemicals properly and use the right tools to help avoid chemical burns.

 To establish responsibility, you need to know who had a duty of care to you at the time of the accident and who violated that duty of care, leading to your burns and causing your injuries.
+Call our Santa Ana Burn Injury Attorney for legal assistance.

 What Damages Can You Recover After a Burn Injury?